MikeGreyDog/TestTasks/README.md

 1. Install the "Docker Build and Publish" plugin into the Jenkins via Jenkins REST API;

-2. Creates new Jenkins job via Jenkins REST API.
-Job steps: get sources from the github repository; build new docker image using configuration in the Dockerfile; Publishing new image to the Docker Hub.
+2. Create new Jenkins job via Jenkins REST API.
+Job steps: get sources from the github repository; build new docker image using configurations in the Dockerfile; Publish new image to the Docker Hub.

 Requirements: Jenkins, Docker